Curb your salt cravings with these sodium solutions!

 - You need more electrolytes.
 Your body needs minerals to function properly and most minerals taste salty.
 When you get the urge to eat more salt, your body may really be asking for more electrolytes.

 - You’re under stress.
-When you’re under unusual stress, your adrenal glands release cortisol to try and control it.
+When you’re under unusual stress, your adrenal glands release cortisol to try to control it.
 Heightened cortisol levels and salt cravings are your body’s way of dealing with stress.

 - You could be pregnant.
 Salt cravings during pregnancy accompany other symptoms like vomiting and diarrhea.
 That’s because vomiting and diarrhea lead to dehydration.